-- The weight of these heavy textiles compresses the air out a down comforter, lessening the insulating properties.
-This defeats the benefits of using a soft fiber or down comforter that being a wonderful light, warm non-constricting bed cover. - Few people enjoy sleeping under a lot of weight, which makes the comforter the most popular choice for the top of the bed. - Additional attributes to look for when purchasing a duvet cover are; - A soft textile that is washable. - Detailed finishing such as hidden button closure, generous sizing, and flanges to provide. - Sufficient coverage of today's thicker mattresses.
+• The weight of these heavy textiles compresses the air out a down comforter, lessening the insulating properties.
+This defeats the benefits of using a soft fiber or down comforter - that being a wonderful light, warm non-constricting bed cover. • Few people enjoy sleeping under a lot of weight, which makes the comforter the most popular choice for the top of the bed. • Additional attributes to look for when purchasing a duvet cover are;

+2. Detailed finishing such as hidden button closure, generous sizing,

+3. Sufficient coverage of today's thicker mattresses.